Do you have feedback, questions, concerns, or a complaint?

 There are times when we get clients who want to call daily to see how things are going with their case.
-While you have the right to call, you have to be aware that constantly requiring your attorney’s time might lead to running up a large bill.
-We recommend that if you want to check in with someone about your case, get to know the support staff who is handling it.
+While you have the right to contact your attorney, you have to be aware that constantly requiring your attorney’s time might lead to running up a hefty bill.
+We recommend that if you want to check in with someone about your case, get to know the support staff handling it.
 Many of them can field a quick phone call or respond to an email without running the risk of creating a bill for their time.

 Q: Why is this so expensive?
 You just wrote one letter/met with me once/did something easy for me.

 A: Working with an attorney is often like the story of the elves who make the shoes.
-You leave a pile of materials out overnight, and return the next day to find shoes.
+You leave a pile of materials out overnight and return the next day to find shoes.
 Easy, right?
 Only we don’t see all the hard work that the elves put in.
 A single letter might require considerable research to ensure that all the legal arguments presented are valid and factual.
-Your one simple meeting might have entailed an hour’s worth of legal advice that you can take action on, and that easy “thing” that your attorney did is seldom easy.
+Your brief meeting might have entailed an hour’s worth of legal advice that you can take action on, and that easy “thing” that your attorney did is seldom easy.

 The law is adversarial, at times, and there will be winners and losers.

-In a divorce, matters of child custody, criminal charges, and many other legal cases; your lawyer is pitted against an opposing counsel.
-The two opposing sides of the case are both kept in check by a judge, and in some cases a jury determines the final outcome.
-Needless to say, there are a lot of moving parts in most cases, and few of them are truly predictable.
+In a divorce, matters of child custody, criminal charges, and many other legal issues pit your lawyer against an opposing counsel.
+The two opposite sides of the case are both kept in check by a judge.
+In some cases, a jury determines the final outcome.
+Needless to say, there are many moving parts in most cases, and few of them are genuinely predictable.
 Because of this, we know that some portion of legal clients won’t end up happy despite an attorney’s best efforts.

 Explaining Some Common Misconceptions About Attorney Fees: The Retainer – By Andrew Cook, Operations Manager for Dagger Law

 The car-buying example is not the way a retainer works.
 It might be better to think of a retainer as putting gas in the tank before you take your car on a long trip.
-Just as a full tank of gas allows you to drive for a while without having to pullover, a retainer allows your attorney to move your case along without hitting you up for gas money every 15 minutes.
+A full tank of gas allows you to drive for a while without having to pull over.
+A retainer allows your attorney to move your case along without hitting you up for gas money every 15 minutes.
 Most people wouldn’t put just enough gas in the tank to drive for ten minutes and then pull over to add a few bucks to the tank and continue that way until they reach their destination.

 First, a retainer fee is an estimate.
-It shouldn’t be assumed to exactly match the money required to handle your case.
-While most cases require more money than the retainer, a few require less.
-In these instances, the money not used to complete the case is refunded to the client.
+It shouldn’t be assumed to match the money required to handle your case exactly.
+While most circumstances require more money than the retainer, a few require less.
+In these instances, we refund the money not used to complete the case to the client.
 Try that at a gas station!
-Second, your retainer is kept in a trust account that is uniquely yours.
-No part of your retainer can be applied to help fill someone else’s gas tank.
-Lastly, you will receive statements which outline how your retainer money was spent so you can understand how your legal journey is progressing.
+Second, we keep your retainer in a trust account that is uniquely yours.
+Your retainer can’t be applied to help fill someone else’s gas tank.
+Lastly, you will receive statements that outline how your attorney spent the retainer money so you can understand how your legal journey is progressing.